BIOMERO Worker Containerο

 Supporting Libraries:

-For BIOMERO scripts.
-These can have extra dependencies above just BIOMERO python library.
+For BIOMERO.scripts.
+These can have extra dependencies above just BIOMERO.analyzer python library.

 RUN $VIRTUAL_ENV/bin/python -m pip install \